Tax-Loss Harvesting

 • While only harvesting losses was discussed, gains can also be harvested.

-• When conducting these types of transactions, you should be aware of wash sale rules, which states that if you sell a security at a loss and buy the same or a ‘substantially identical’ security within 30 days before or after the sale, the loss is typically disallowed for current income tax purposes (PNCI has the ability to monitor for this within our managed account program).
+• When conducting these types of transactions, you should be aware of wash sale rules, which states that if you sell a security at a loss and buy the same or a ‘substantially identical’ security within 30 days before or after the sale, the loss is typically disallowed for current income tax purposes (PNC Wealth Management has the ability to monitor for this within our managed account program).

 • There are rules about carrying a tax-loss to future tax years, make sure you understand these rules before you harvest any losses.

-Working with PNC Investments
+Working with PNC Wealth Management

 Insights